 Lowering the dishwasher gives you more clearance to slide the dishwasher out.
 Chances are the leveling feet will be difficult to turn, but a shot of penetrating oil on the threads may make it easier.
 If you need more clearance, cut the feet off with a hacksaw blade and turn the screw out.
 Then be sure to slip cardboard or a rug under them to avoid gouging your floor when you pull out the dishwasher.

 Step 3: Installing a Dishwasher: Prep the new dishwasher

 For how to install a dishwasher, wrap the 90-degree fitting twice with Teflon tape and screw it into the new water valve.
 Tighten it, aiming the elbow as on the old machine.

 Thread the new drain line into the sink base cabinet.
 Loop it higher than the inlet arm on the sink drain or garbage disposer.
 Slip it on and tighten the clamp.

 Lay the water supply, drain and electrical lines flat on the floor.
 Measure the height of the opening, then adjust the wheels and feet according to the manual.

-Grasp the sides of the dishwasher, lift slightly and roll the dishwasher into the opening.
+For how to install a dishwasher, grasp the sides of the dishwasher, lift slightly and roll the dishwasher into the opening.
 Protect the kitchen floor with a tarp or cardboard.

 Slide the dishwasher back until it’s flush to the cabinets.
 Positioning may vary slightly according to dishwasher styles and the style of your cabinets.